RetnaTyas/Revolusi-Moneter-5.0/docs/wasm-deploy.md

 - `meat` – MEAT token supporting swaps and native minting
 - `goatnft` – simple NFT contract whose tokens hold a GOAT value

+The packages mirror the Solidity contracts found under `contracts/`.
+Most functions have equivalent execute messages, but there are notable differences:

+- **MEAT** cannot auto‑mint when native tokens are sent without a message.
+Users must call `mint_with_native` and include the funds.
+- **starter** implements GOAT staking and NFT redemption exactly like `GOAT.sol`, though events become log attributes.
+- **goatnft** stores goat metadata and value the same way as `GoatNFT.sol` with minor naming changes.

 ## Building

 For toolchain setup and additional details see